TomyToast/notes_app/README.md

 ### Bonus features
 - [x] User can create and edit a note in Markdown format.
 On save it        will convert Markdown to HTML
-- [ ] User can see the date when he created the note
+- [x] User can see the date when he created and updated the note